Bill Daniels: Sports

 He acquired the Los Angeles Stars in 1970 for about $850,000 and moved it to Utah.
-The Stars proved to be successful on the court, winning the ABA championship in the 1970-71 season, but unsuccessful financially, losing $400,000 that season.
+The Stars proved to be successful on the court, winning the ABA championship in the 1970–71 season, but unsuccessful financially, losing $400,000 that season.
 In total Daniels estimated that he lost $3.1 million operating the team.
 In December 1975, 16 games into the season, Daniels announced that the team could not pay the players, who included future Hall of Famer Moses Malone.
 He initially tried to sell the team in 1974 to focus on his campaign for Governor of Colorado.
 Later, he tried to merge the team with the Spirits of St. Louis, but that team received enough support from the city that it did not go through with the merger.
 The league ultimately folded the team and dispersed its players.
 The bankruptcy left season ticketholders without a team or a refund on their tickets.
 In 1980, he made amends, by paying out a total of $750,000 to 3,000 former season ticketholders which included their ticket price plus interest.

 He was one of the few owners to make money in the USFL.
 After the teams began signing increasingly lucrative player contracts, Daniels elected to sell his team to J. William Oldenburg for $8 million.

 Politics

 Daniels became active in politics, winning a seat as a National Committeeman from Colorado for the Republican National Committee and running for the Republican nomination for Governor of Colorado in 1974.
 Daniels faced incumbent Governor John Vanderhoof in the primary election and was defeated in a 60% to 40% landslide.
-Vanderhoof would subsequently be defeated in the general election by a 53% to 46% margin against Democrat Richard Lamm. defeated Daniels in his only attempt at elective office.
+Vanderhoof would subsequently be defeated in the general election by a 53% to 46% margin against Democrat Richard Lamm.

 He remained active in the Republican Party, donating more than $100,000 to the party in 1988.
-He also provided a job in the cable industry to Neil Bush, a son of Vice President George H. W. Bush after Neil's company, Silverado Savings and Loan, failed in the S&L Crisis.
+He also provided a job in the cable industry to Neil Bush, a son of Vice President George H. W. Bush after Neil's company, Silverado Savings and Loan, failed in the savings and loan crisis.